New South Wales 600/700 class railcar: In service

 With the introduction of the DEB set railcars on the Northern Tablelands Express, in April 1959 one was transferred to Newcastle for suburban working being joined by a second from Dubbo.
 In the mid 1960s some were transferred to Richmond and Wollongong.

 In 1971, 22 Cummins NT-855-R2 engines were purchased with the intention of repowering all ten to allow them to operate in multiple with the later 620/720 and DEB set railcars.
 However, only five were converted also receiving new bogies and being renumbered as 660/760s the other engines being used to repower 620/720s.

 In November 1983, the final three were withdrawn from rural services from Cootamundra to Lake Cargelligo and Tumut, and from Narrandera to Hay and Tocumwal.
 They were transferred to Acdep and from November 1984 operated services from between Riverstone and Richmond with a few services starting back at Sydney Central.
 The other seven were all operating out of Newcastle and Wollongong by this stage and had their seating replaced with throwover suburban seating.
 The Richmond cars were withdrawn following the electrification of the line in August 1991 and the rest when replaced by Endeavour railcars in 1994.

 Of the 600/700 sets, five cars were scrapped (two [603 and 703] following their partial destruction for an episode of the Australian Broadcasting Corporation television series Police Rescue in February 1992) and four were sold to The Rail Motor Society, Paterson.
 Vandals burnt out 702 and damaged 602 at Mortdale before they were transferred to the Rail Motor Society.
 The partially stripped body shells of 604 and 704 were given to the Society in compensation and after further stripping of parts they were later sold to the local Court House Hotel at Paterson for accommodation.
 In February 2020, the Hotel was being renovated for sale and the two carriage bodies were sold privately, one to Queensland and one to Victoria (Australia).
 The remains of 702 were scrapped and the other three cars (602, 606 and 707) all survive in near original condition in the collection of the Rail Motor Society.
 As of 2022, 602 and 707 are being restored to operational condition by The Rail Motor Society.

 Of the 660/760s, 661/761 and 668/768 were sold to the Lithgow State Mine Heritage Park & Railway, 665/765 to the New England Railway, Armidale and 670/770 to the Valley Heights Locomotive Depot Heritage Museum.

-661 has since been converted to operate on Solar power and now runs on a restored 3 km section of the former Murwullimbah - Casino line at Byron Bay from North Beach to Byron Beach stations.
+661/726 have since been converted to operate on Solar power and now runs on a restored 3 km section of the former Murwullimbah - Casino line at Byron Bay from North Beach to Byron Beach stations.